 St Margaret’s Park’s Bowling Green

 In 2023, Edinburgh Leisure returned several disused bowling green venues to the City of Edinburgh Council, including the one in St Margaret’s Park.
-Following this, the Parks and Greenspace team has been exploring opportunities to re-purpose these venues.
+Since then, the Parks & Openspace team has been exploring ways to repurpose these areas for community use.
+Feedback from extensive public engagement highlighted key priorities: community growing space, sensory garden, tree planting, and additional seating.

-Following co-design work with the Friends of St Margaret's Park, Corstorphine Community Council, Corstorphine Primary School, and the wider community, we have developed several ideas for how these spaces could be improved and re-integrated back into the park.
-Our landscape architects at Atkins Realis have visually developed these ideas further, and you can see here the Re-Imagining St Margaret’s Park Bowling Green – Thriving Greenspaces
+Following engagement with the local community, including Friends of St Margaret's Park and Corstorphine Primary School, several ideas were developed for how these spaces could be improved and re-integrated back into the park.

 Since then, we have been exploring the next steps to take this work further.
 This includes a comprehensive review covering cost estimates for reopening facilities like the toilets and pavilion, as well as exploring options to activate these spaces in a way that benefits the community.
 We have been working with the community throughout this to ensure that we are aligning with their needs, and to agree priorities together.

-We received wonderful ideas and applications, and extend our thanks again to everyone who applied.
+We received wonderful ideas and applications how organisations could run this space, and extend our thanks to everyone who applied.
 The review panel, including liaisons from the community council and members of the Friends of St Margaret’s Park committee, selected Earth in Common as the preferred partner to move ahead with.

 About Earth in Common

-Earth in Common, an environmental charity based in Leith, addresses food system issues, climate change, and social inequality.
+Earth in Common is an environmental charity based in Leith.
+It addresses food system issues, climate change, and social inequality.
 Formerly known as Leith Community Crops in Pots, they promote urban crofting to reclaim urban green spaces for community food growing and education.
-Using their expertise and responding to the findings from our consultation, they plan to work with the community to implement the following:

 Funding